-- 1. investment advisers (either internal or external) should ensure the Fund's ISS remains appropriate, and consistent with this FSS; - 2. investment managers, custodians and bankers should all play their part in the effective investment (and dis-investment) of Fund assets, in line with the ISS; - 3. auditors should comply with their auditing standards, ensure Fund compliance with all requirements, monitor and advise on fraud detection, and sign off annual reports and financial statements as required; - 4. governance advisers may be appointed to advise the Administering Authority on efficient processes and working methods in managing the Fund; - 5. legal advisers (either internal or external) should ensure the Fund's operation and management remains fully compliant with all regulations and broader local government requirements, including the Administering Authority's own procedures; - 6. the Department for Communities and Local Government (assisted by the Government Actuary's staementDepartment) and the Scheme Advisory Board, should work with LGPS Funds to meet Section 13 requirements.
+- 1. investment advisers (either internal or external) should ensure the Fund's ISS remains appropriate, and consistent with this FSS; - 2.
+LGPS Central Pool, investment managers, custodians and bankers should all play their part in the effective investment (and dis-investment) of Fund assets, in line with the ISS; - 3. auditors should comply with their auditing standards, ensure Fund compliance with all requirements, monitor and advise on fraud detection, and sign off annual reports and financial statements as required; - 4. governance advisers may be appointed to advise the Administering Authority on efficient processes and working methods in managing the Fund; - 5. legal advisers (either internal or external) should ensure the Fund's operation and management remains fully compliant with all regulations and broader local government requirements, including the Administering Authority's own procedures; - 6.
+MHCLG (assisted by the Government Actuary's Department) and the Scheme Advisory Board, should work with LGPS Funds to meet Section 13 requirements.